dcraver2005/outage-prediction-ml/README.md

 1. Fuel supply emergencies, though rare, require the most emergency planning resources
 2. Machine learning can identify likely long outages with high recall (89%)
 3. Geographic disparities in model performance warrant attention for equitable emergency response

----

-*This project was completed for DSC 80 at UC San Diego.*